-Amp Up Your Web Content with these Copywriting Best Practices
+Amp Up Your Content with these Best Practices for Website Copywriting

 Your website is the best piece of digital real estate to give your brand a strong online presence, so your content has to make an impact.
-Learn how the Designzillas Content Team approaches website copywriting with these ferocious best practices.
+Learn how Designzillas approaches website copywriting with these ferocious best practices.
 Let’s dive in!

 BEST PRACTICE #1: DEFINE YOUR AUDIENCE

-First, you gotta know who you’re talking to.
-The first Phase of the GDD Methodology is Strategy and that starts with Creating Buyer Personas.
-Personas help you personalize content and allow you to speak to the right people in the way they want to spoken to.
+First, you have to know who you’re talking to, aka your audience.
+The first phase of the GDD methodology is the strategy—and that starts with creating buyer personas.
+Personas help you personalize content and allow you to speak to the right people in their language.
 This is crucial in connecting with your audience and ultimately get them to become your brand ambassadors.

 BEST PRACTICE #2: CRAFT KILLER HEADLINES

 First impressions are everything.
-Your content HAS to be skimmable.
-If an average of 59% of readers admit to never reading past headlines, that means you have to plan for scanning.
-So make them keyword-focused, but more than that, remember to always give your readers conTEXT to the conTENT—because otherwise, what’s the point?
+Your content has to be skimmable.
+If an average of 59 percent of readers admit to never reading past headlines, that means you have to plan for scanning.
+So make them keyword-focused, but more than that, remember to always give your readers context to the content—because otherwise, what’s the point?

 BEST PRACTICE #3: DITCH THE NEGATIVES

-This may makes someone think: “Displeased?
+This may make someone think: “Displeased?
 Should I be displeased?
 Maybe there’s a reason not to go with this product.”

 Instead, try: “You’ll love our products, free of harmful additives.
 Call us today for more information!”